 - If he and the other woman work together, tell him that you want proof that they have limited contact at work.
 If that entails him exposing the affair to his boss, so be it.
 If he was concerned about his reputation at work, he wouldn’t have started an affair.

 This may be tough on your husband.
 It will take time and likely a few chances for him to get it right, but that does not mean that you should be gentle.
 It is important to be firm with these guidelines so that he knows that you are serious and will not allow for any more dishonesty.

-If your marriage is going to survive his infidelity the goal has to be to heal the wound to the marriage.
+If your marriage is going to survive his infidelity, the goal has to be to heal the wound.
 You can’t begin to heal that wound until the other woman is totally out of the picture.
 Don’t be surprised if he finds it hard to cut her off completely.
 It may take a few stops and starts for him to be able to break away cleanly.

 4 Ways to Know the Affair Is Really Over